U.S. military indefinitely delays ban on cluster bombs

 WASHINGTON (Reuters) - The Pentagon will indefinitely delay a ban on the use of older types of cluster bombs due to take effect on Jan.
-1, 2019, officials say, arguing safety advances in munitions technology had failed to advance enough to replace older stockpiles.
+1, 2019, U.S. officials tell Reuters, saying safety improvements in munitions technology failed to advance enough to replace older stockpiles.

 Cluster bombs, dropped by air or fired by artillery, scatter bomblets across a wide area which sometimes fail to explode and are difficult to locate and remove.
 That can lead to civilian deaths and injuries long after conflicts end.